adamski52/timeline-portfolio/README.md

-# Jna2017
+# Portfolio 2017 (currently in development)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.2.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+## Running the project

+Run `npm install` if this is your first time running the project.
+After installation is complete, run `npm start`.
+The front end will be available at `http://localhost:4200/`.
+The (mock) backend will be available at `http://localhost:3000/`.
+Coverage can be viewed at `http://localhost:4200/coverage` after running `npm test`.

 The app will automatically reload if you change any of the source files.

 ## Code scaffolding